Ross Stewart (footballer, born 1995)

-Ross Cameron Stewart (born 10 April 1995) is a Scottish footballer who plays as a goalkeeper for Heart of Midlothian.
+Ross Mark Stewart (born 10 April 1995) is a Scottish footballer who plays as a goalkeeper for Scottish League One club Queen of the South.

 Career

 Motherwell

 Stewart is a graduate from the Motherwell youth system and was in direct competition with first-team back-up goalkeeper Lee Hollis for a place on the bench during the 2012-13 season.

 On 12 May 2013, Stewart made his first-team debut from the bench, replacing goalkeeper Darren Randolph in a 2–0 win versus Ross County.

 Albion Rovers

 In June 2015, Stewart signed for newly promoted Scottish League One club Albion Rovers from Coatbridge, after being released by the Fir Park club.

 St Mirren

 On 24 May 2017, after two years at Cliftonhill, Stewart signed a two-year deal with St Mirren.
-One of his team-mates at both Cliftonhill and St Mirren Park was another Ross Stewart, a striker who later played for Ross County.

 Livingston

 In July 2018, Stewart signed for Livingston and on 4 May 2019, debuted for the Lions in a 1–1 draw versus St Johnstone at McDiarmid Park.